 Hard training, on the other hand, has a debilitating effect on the immune system.
 This negative effect is due to several factors, including a storm of the so-called free radicals, which destroy the cell wall and weaken the defenses.

 Boost the Immune System: Running vs Other Forms of Exercise

 There is no standard recipe for how to achieve and maintain a good and effective immune system.
 Like everything else in the body, the immune system is also formed in a complicated interplay between hereditary and life-condition factors.

 But a healthy diet, exercise and general well-being, as well as satisfaction with life, have a constructive effect on a good and solid immune system, while discouragement, stress and poor eating habits have a destructive effect.

 Physical exercises will boost the immune system.
-Since the human body is designed for walking and running, these will be the easiest way to strengthen our immune system.
+Since the human body is designed for walking and running, this will be the easiest way to strengthen our immune system.

 Research has shown that our thoughts and emotions have a crucial influence on our ability to fight disease.
 Our ability to fight disease is directly related to the ability to control our thoughts and emotions (Dr. Jim E. Loehr).